 The Jungle Book (1967)

 Forget the 2016 remake done by Jon Favreau.
 I love that guy but it isn’t 1/10th of the original.
-It’s a movie for teens and adults alike.
 The original was for everyone, evident in the ridiculousness of Baloo, the elephants’ parade and Kaa the snake.
 All these elements were more designed to appeal to a younger target audience.
 Disney also went all-out in creating a villain that is both terrifying but appropriate for kids.
-Shere Khan the tiger is definitely a precursor and polar opposite to The Lion King‘s Scar.
+Shere Khan the tiger feels like a precursor to The Lion King‘s Scar.
 What stands out most about The Jungle Book is its music.
 My mother sang its songs to me, and I did the same for my daughter.
 The Jungle Book is a special Disney+ movie for kids.

 The Lion King (1994)